feestje/feest.je-API-Documentation/parts/authentication.md

 This page will tell you somthing about the authentication that is used in the feest.je API.
-If you would need some authentication to execute a call, you basically need to be logged in with a Feest.je accout.
+If you would need some authentication to execute a call, you basically need to be logged in with a Feest.je account.
+All this authentication happens with the usage of [OAuth](OAuth.md)

 Authentication False
 --------------------